 Maybe Pro, Maybe Con

 Unlike loans, merchant cash advances usually don’t have a set repayment amount or term.
-Instead of a fixed payment of X dollars per month for Y months, you’ll pay a percentage of your daily credit card sales until the balance is repaid.
+Instead of a fixed payment of X dollars per month for Y months, you’ll pay a percentage of your daily credit card sales until you’ve repaid the balance.
 This can be good or bad, depending on your particular situation and preferences.
 You won’t know exactly how much your payment on any given day will be until you’ve completed all your credit and debit sales for that day.
 Some businesses may find it frustrating to have an unknown sum come out of their credit card sales.
 However, because the deduction is always a percentage, if there are slow periods where your business isn’t making as much money, your cash advance repayment will be lower, too.
 You won’t struggle to meet a fixed payment amount in slower seasons.

 If I go out of business, do I still owe the money for my cash advance?